Garden path materials – the good, the bad and the beautiful

 Echoing – using a yellow brick or creamy stone with a yellow brick house – is usually calmer.

-Stepping stones, mixing materials and crazy paving
+Stepping stone paths, mixing materials and crazy paving

 Crazy paving – or using a mix of materials and shapes – was very fashionable in the mid 20th century.
 Most mass-market crazy paving doesn’t look great, but it can be very creative.
 And it’s an economical choice of materials.